ttr/tld-ArrowMod/README.md

-# ArrowMod
+# ArrowModRevived

 This mod for *The Long Dark* allows you to adjust how arrows are crafted.
-Requires ModSettings.
+Requires ModSettings and ModComponents.

 ## Features